JEFworks-Lab/jefworks-lab.github.io/join.md

 - A few sentences about who you are, where you go to school, and why you are interested in this lab.
 This serves as your ‘cover letter.’
 - Whether you are interested in the on-campus experience or a telework experience.
 - Your proposed start and end dates (as well as any other factors related to your time commitment)
-- A copy of your resume.
-This should include your work experience (if any), courses with grades, hobbies or extracurricular activities, and any potentially relevant skills.
+- A copy of your CV (with file name as [your last name]_[your first name]_CV.pdf).
+This should include your work experience if any, relevant courses with grades, overall GPA, awards, extracurriculars/hobbies, and other skills.
 - Contact information (email) for 2 to 4 references (such as teachers), including at least one parent or gaurdian for students under the age of 18. <i>(Note no reference letters are needed)</i>
 <br><br>
 2. If we like your application, we will reach out and set up a time for a video conference call.
 This will take 10 to 30 minutes for those interested in the on-campus experience and 45 minutes to 1 hour for those interested in the telework experience.
 It will involve discussing items in your resume as well as your educational goals and interests.
 At this stage, Prof. Fan will also reach out directly to your references.